About Barford

 Crime and Anti-Social Behaviour in Barford

-Recorded crime levels are lower than the national average.
-Anti-social behaviour is prevalent across Barford, with 10 recorded incidents in January 2026.
+Recorded crime levels are broadly in line with the national average.
+Anti-social behaviour is prevalent across Barford, with 13 recorded incidents in March 2026.

 Deprivation and Employment in Barford